 Erika Heeren-Moon is a communications professional with nearly two decades of experience.
 She has worked in different areas of communications with a small business focus as an agency owner, consultant, publicist, and a freelance writer.
 For seven of those 20 years, Heeren-Moon ran her own marketing agency connecting military spouses and veterans with small businesses in need of marketing support.

-In 2020, Heeren-Moon published a book of interviews, First Dollar Feeling: Stories from the Trenches of Small Business.
-First Dollar Feeling explores the real-life stories of nine different American business owners.
+In 2020, Heeren-Moon published a book of interviews, First Dollar Feeling™: Stories from the Trenches of Small Business.
+First Dollar Feeling™ explores the real-life stories of nine different American business owners.
 Each entrepreneur shares the unfiltered account of their struggles, triumphs, and what they’ve learned along the way.

-The book is designed to be a life preserver for the overwhelmed business owner looking for tested, innovative, and actionable strategies to navigate the uncertain world of entrepreneurship.
-From marketing strategies and advice on funding to surviving a recession and reinventing a business model – First Dollar Feeling provides the opportunity for small business owners to learn from the people who have been where you are today and found a way to succeed.
+In 2021, Heeren-Moon transitioned from a career in fractional marketing to a career in policy research with a business focus at Georgetown University.
 Heeren-Moon also serves as an editor for GNOVIS, the academic journal of the Communication, Culture and Technology program at Georgetown University’s Graduate School of Arts and Sciences.

-In 2022, Heeren-Moon released The First Dollar Feeling Business Planning Workbook as a complement to First Dollar Feeling.
+In 2022, Heeren-Moon released The First Dollar Feeling™ Business Planning Workbook as a complement to First Dollar Feeling™.
 The workbook is designed to help entrepreneurs to gather their thoughts, identify their goals, and help them create a plan for success on their terms.